 Amanda regularly works in structuring deals to benefit from tax advantaged structures, including like-kind exchanges, new market tax credits, low income housing tax credits, and qualified opportunity zones.
 Amanda also has extensive experience in corporate planning and international tax matters, as well as federal tax controversy.
 Her practice before the Internal Revenue Service (IRS) includes providing advice on audits and appeals, drafting protests and ruling requests, and negotiating settlements.

-Prior to joining the firm, Amanda worked for Sutherland Asbill & Brennan LLP, an Am Law 100 firm in the Atlanta office, where she was part of Sutherland’s Tax Practice Group.
+Prior to joining the firm, Amanda worked for Sutherland Asbill & Brennan LLP (now Eversheds Sutherland), an Am Law 100 firm in the Atlanta office, where she was part of Sutherland’s Tax Practice Group.
 Amanda has also served as an adjunct professor at Emory University School of Law where she taught Partnership Taxation.